Undergraduate Course: Applied Hydrogeology and Near Surface Geophysics (EASC10101)

 |Credit level (Normal year taken)||SCQF Level 10 (Year 3 Undergraduate)

 ||Availability||Available to all students

-In addition they will be able to use both analytical and graphical techniques to predict the movement of groundwater and containment transport, as well as be able to produce water balances for catchment areas.
-Through group-based case studies on real life problems, which the students will present the applicability of the subject area, its use and its limit are demonstrated.
-Completing these projects will require the students to appreciate the distribution of groundwater in different hydrogeological environments, requiring a synoptic understanding of hard rock and surface geology, facies interpretation and material characteristics.
-Finally accompanying the lecture series, reference is made to the uncertainty particularly of conceptual models and their applicability.
+In addition they will be able to use both analytical and graphical techniques to predict the movement of groundwater and containment transport, as well as be able to produce water and contaminant transport, as well as be able to produce water balances for catchment areas.
+Through group based case studies on real life problems, which the students will present the applicability of the subject area, its use and its limit are demonstrated.
+In addition as part of the assessment students are expected to complete a project on the distribution of groundwater in different hydrogeological environments, requiring a synoptic understanding of hardrock and surface geology, facies interpretation and material characteristics.
+Finally accompanying the lecture series reference is made to the uncertainty particularly of conceptual models and their applicability.

-Teaching will proceed via lectures, tutorials, and group work.
+Teaching will proceed via lectures, tutorials, and group work based in the field.
 Through group-based studies on real-world problems, students will gain experience in the applicability of the subject area, and the limitations of techniques.

 The following topics will be covered:

 Aquifer Investigation Techniques